Last Updated on

-With no Eiffel Tower, no Taj Mahal, no real famous tourist attractions to speak of, even Santiago locals will tell you there isn’t much to see in their city but up until our very last day in town we were discovering great spots widespread throughout the Chilean capital.
-Read on to find out how to go beyond the main sights in Santiago, and if you have only a short stop in town, check out our Santiago quick guide which covers all the things you shouldn’t miss on a visit to Santiago.
+With no Eiffel Tower, no Taj Mahal, no real famous tourist attractions to speak of, even Santiago locals will tell you there isn’t much to see in their city.
+But up until our very last day in town we were discovering great spots widespread throughout the Chilean capital.
+Read on to find out how to go beyond the main sights in Santiago, and what Santiago off the beaten path offers.
+If you have only a short stop in town, check out our Santiago quick guide which covers all the things you shouldn’t miss on a visit to Santiago.

 Visit Barrio Yungay and El Golf